 Differences in Medical and Supportive Care Services

-Assisted living is a good alternative for people who are no longer able to live alone, but do not need intensive nursing care.
-Independent living preserves a senior’s independence and does not provide access to medical or nursing care.
+Assisted living is a good alternative for people who are no longer able to live alone but do not need skilled nursing care.
+Residents are still active and independent, but they benefit from caregiver support and oversight.
+Independent living also enhances a senior’s independence but does not provide access to medical or nursing care.

-Independent living can provide some peace of mind to people who no longer feel comfortable living alone.
+Independent living can offer some peace of mind to people who no longer feel comfortable living alone.
 People with medical conditions that do not undermine the basic activities of daily living may thrive in this environment.
-But when people are no longer able to tend to their basic needs, make good decisions on their own, or function without the help of loved ones, assisted living offers medical support.
+But when people are no longer able to tend to their basic needs, make good decisions on their own, or function without the help of loved ones, assisted living can offer that support.

 Support Provided in Assisted Living